Indigenous Heritage Sites Are at Risk of Destruction. Biden Can Change That.

 The Dakota Access Pipeline (DAPL) violates Indigenous sovereignty and treaty rights, endangers sacred lands and water supplies, and poses severe climate risks.

 Though the fight against the pipeline is not dominating headlines today, the Standing Rock Sioux have remained committed in their opposition.
 For more than five years, water protectors have braved arrest, the bitter cold, and sweltering heat in order to protest the crude oil pipeline near the Sioux reservation.

 An oil spill would have catastrophic consequences not only to the Tribe’s drinking water supply but also to millions of others who live downstream of the Missouri River Reservoir.

 “In 2016, young people started a ripple effect and woke up the world to the injustices that are happening not only amongst Indigenous people, but to our relatives: the water and Mother Earth.
 I want us to continue to remember that ripple effect,” said Standing Rock Sioux Tribal Councilwoman Nola Taken Alive as she spoke to the crowd at the National Mall, referencing the massive, historic gathering of Tribes and allies against the Dakota Access Pipeline that captured the world’s attention.

 The pipeline has been operating illegally since March 2020, moving over 600,000 barrels of crude oil per day.
 In April, the Biden administration announced that it will not take immediate action to shut down DAPL while the government conducts a court-ordered environmental review.
 In July, federal regulators issued a notice to the pipeline’s owner, Energy Transfer LP, outlining numerous safety violations and a recommended civil penalty of almost $100,000.

-Earthjustice has represented the Standing Rock Sioux Tribe since 2016.
+Earthjustice represented the Standing Rock Sioux Tribe.